-Exercise advice for people over 65
+Exercise advice for older people

 Living an active lifestyle is a good idea for all of us, with even small levels of exercise and activity massively contributing to overall physical and mental health.
 Whilst we are all know that 30 minutes of exercise five days a week is important to maintain a healthy lifestyle, research tells us that adults over the age of 65 are the most sedentary age group, with many spending 10 hours or more each day sitting or lying down.